Hollings/discord-bot-experiments/README.md

 `!ping` - Pong

-`!playlist <playlistID>` - Assigns a playlist to be used to save songs (Probably should be locked to a certain mod or admin user role)
+`!playlist <username> <playlistID>` - Assigns a playlist to be used to save songs (Probably should be locked to a certain mod or admin user role)

 `!remove <songID>` - Removes a song from the playlist